-Seeing as how Grand Lake is the western gateway to the Rocky Mountain National Park, you could hardly find a better opportunity to explore the magnificent national park.
-You’ll want to plan ahead before you visit — it’s massive 415 square miles contain hundreds of miles of trails, divided into five major regions.
+Grand Lake is the western gateway to Rocky Mountain National Park.
+You’re hard-pressed to find a better opportunity to explore this wilderness area than its hiking trails!
+Be sure to plan ahead before you visit — it contains hundreds of miles of hiking trails that are divided into five major regions.

 You could easily spend a day hiking Region 1, which is the western region that Grand Lake borders.
 Choose from 30 different trails that wind through spectacular mountainous landscapes, thick alpine forests, and around mountain lakes.
-Rocky Mountain National Park offers an unforgettable experience for everyone, from beginning hikers to seasoned outdoor enthusiasts.
-Below are some of the trails you can find in Region 1:
+Rocky Mountain National Park offers an unforgettable experience for everyone, from novice hikers to seasoned outdoorsmen.

 From Adams Falls, you can follow the East Inlet Trail for about five and a half miles before you come to Lone Pine Lake.
 Along the way, you will pass East Meadow, where you can enjoy fantastic views of the surrounding mountains.

-There are a wealth of hikes in Colorado, and Grand Lake is near many major parks and forests filled with natural splendor.
-In addition, many mountain peaks and passes that can be reached by hiking or by scenic drives.
+Grand Lake is near a wealth of major parks and forests filled with natural splendor.
+In addition, many mountain peaks and passes can be reached by hikes or by scenic drives.
 For example, Berthoud Pass and Trail Ridge Road are both popular destinations for scenic drives.